Drinking Water to Lose Weight:

-Since your body is made primarily of water (about 60-70 percent), it is no surprise that good old H2O is essential to a healthy life.
-However, most people simply don't get enough water, including many body and health conscious individuals as well as those who couldn’t tell the difference between potatoes and French fries.
+Since your body is made primarily of water (about 60-70 percent), it is no surprise that good ol’ H2O is essential for achieving good health as well a jacked physique.

 On this page, you'll find: